Integration of payment methods

 Paypal logo

-PayPal is among the simplest e-commerce payment gateways to integrate into your online store.
+The provider is among the simplest e-commerce payment gateways to integrate into the online store.
 It provides customizable options, from simple pay buttons redirecting to its payment page to fully customizable integrated checkouts.

 Strengths:

-• Widely recognized and trusted brand name by customers;
+• Widely recognized and trusted brand by customers

 • Free Standard Account—ideal for new and small businesses.